Medical Policy

 Rationale

-A number of studies have explored the use, effectiveness and compliance of positional therapy in the treatment of mild to moderate OSA.
+Several studies have explored the use, effectiveness and compliance of positional therapy in the treatment of mild to moderate OSA.
 These studies have reported on the effect of positional sleep therapy using sleep position modification devices to prevent supine sleeping and improve sleep-disordered breathing.
 While the studies seem to indicate that these devices may be effective in the short term (12 months or less) and improve short term compliance, there is no evidence regarding long term effectiveness and adherence (Benoist, 2019; Bignold, 2009; Oksenberg, 2006).
 Long-term evidence is needed to assess clinical outcomes associated when these devices are used to treat this chronic condition (Beyers, 2018; Buyse, 2019; Jackson, 2015; van Maanen, 2014).

-A Cochrane review (Srijithesh, 2019) compared the efficacy of positional therapy to either CPAP or an inactive control.
+A Cochrane review (Srijithesh, 2019) compared the efficacy of positional therapy to either continuous positive airway pressure (CPAP) or an inactive control.
 A total of eight randomized, controlled trials (RCTs) comprised of 323 participants were included.
 Positional therapy was administered using physical positioning devices in five studies and vibration alarm devices in three of the studies.
 The authors concluded that while positional therapy demonstrated improved apnea-hypopnea index (AHI) and Epworth Sleepiness Scale (ESS) over inactive controls, CPAP therapy resulted in improved AHI results when compared to positional therapy.
 The duration of a majority of the studies ranged from 2 nights to 4 weeks; the exception being one study which lasted 6 months.
 Given the limited follow-up in these studies, no conclusions about long-term efficacy can be made from them.

 Benoist and associates (2017) conducted an RCT to evaluate equivalence regarding the efficacy and effectiveness of oral appliance therapy (OAT) compared to positional therapy using the electronic device the sleep position trainer (SPT).
 The efficacy of treatment was determined by the actual reduction in apneic events when treatment was followed, while effectiveness includes both efficacy and adherence.
 Individuals with mild to moderate POSA were randomized to receive either custom-made OAT or SPT (n=99).
 The primary outcome measure was AHI, but mean disease alleviation (MDA) and adherence were also addressed.
 Approximately 82% of the participants (81/99) completed the study and the 3-month follow-up.
 At 3 months follow-up, both groups showed similar improvement in respiratory indices.
 The median AHI decreased from 12.7 to 6.8 in the SPT group and from 12.9 to 6.9 in the OAT group.
 Both groups showed similar outcomes in mean adherence and MDA in the per-protocol analysis.
 A total of 18 participants dropped out of the study.
 The majority of the dropouts occurred in the OAT group and accounted for one-third of the OAT group.
 The authors note that the delay in manufacturing and titration of the device may have partially accounted for the high dropout rate.
 Both the high dropout rate and the limited follow-up term (3 months) limit the generalizability of these findings.

 De Ruiter and associates (2018) compared SPT and OAT therapy in the treatment of mild to moderate POSA (AHI 5-30 events/hour).
 In this prospective, multicenter trial, 99 individuals were randomized to receive either SPT or OAT therapy.
-Subjects were followed for 12 months after randomization.
+Participants were followed for 12 months after randomization.
 Researchers designated change in OSA severity from baseline through 12 months as the primary endpoint.
 OSA severity was based on AHI and oxygen desaturation index (ODI).
 A total of 58 participants completed the study, 29 in each group.
 At 12 months, the AHI and ODI were significantly reduced from baseline, with no significant between-group differences.
 The AHI was reduced by more than half in 51.7% and 55.2% in the SPT and OAT groups respectively.
 Both groups reported similar average usage per night (SPT: 5.2 hours; OAT: 5.0 hours) and mean adherence to treatment (SPT: 100.0%; OAT: 97.0%).
 The OAT therapy group reported more adverse events (AEs), however more individuals in the SPT group dropped out due to AEs between the 3-12-month period.
 The authors note that the study is limited by a higher than anticipated dropout rate.

 Eijsvogel and colleagues (2015) conducted a prospective randomized study which compared positional therapy using the tennis ball technique with an electronic positional device.
 Individuals with mild to moderate POSA were randomized to parallel arms.
 One group received an SPT device (n=29) and the other group used the tennis ball technique (TBT) (n=26).
 TBT therapy consisted of attaching airbags between the shoulders using an elastic band.
 Sleep studies were obtained at baseline and after 1 month.
 Compliance was objectively measured in both groups using built-in sensors.
 A total of 7 individuals, 5 in the TBT group and 2 in the SPT group dropped out of the study prior to the 1-month sleep study.
 Following 1 month of therapy, both groups reported significantly decreased median AHI with no significant difference between the groups.
 In addition, there was no clinically significant difference in the ESS or the Quebec Sleep Questionnaire (QSQ) scores.
 Compliance, defined as usage for at least 4 hours a day for at least 5 days a week, was significantly higher in the SPT group compared to the TBT group (75.9% [22/29] versus 42.3% [11/26]; respectively).
 Both groups were trending towards decreased compliance over the 1-month period.
 There are several limitations associated with this study.
 The small size of the study limits its generalizability.
 At baseline, several parameters were significantly worse in the SPT group.
 While compliance in the SPT group was significantly higher, the ESS scores, which is an index of daytime sleepiness, were not significantly different.